phil-willis/phil-willis.github.io/_posts/react.md

 - You can create your own custom hooks

 - Simple Hooks rules:
-  1. Used only with Functional components
+  1. Used only with *Functional components*
-  2. Only call them at the top level of a Functional component, cannot nest hooks.
-They don't work inside of regular JS functions, nested functions, or loops
+  2. Only call them at the *top level* of a Functional component, *cannot nest hooks*.
+They **don't work inside** of regular JS functions, nested functions, or loops
   3. Exceptions to the rule is when building your own custom hooks